Three tips for passing your pension on to your loved ones

 Pension rules and regulations can be very complex.

-When considering what you want to happen with your pension when you die, you need to know what type of pension you have, and the pension’s rules for what happens on death.
+When considering what you want to happen with your pension when you die, it’s essential to know what type of pension you have and what rules apply upon death.

-Other pensions have more flexibility on who you can leave your pension to and how they can access it.
+Other pensions offer more flexibility regarding who you can leave your pension to and how they can access it.

 Complete a nomination of beneficiary form

-For pensions that let you choose who you can leave your money to, you can complete a form called a “nomination of beneficiary”.
+For pensions that allow you to choose your beneficiaries, you can complete a form known as a “nomination of beneficiary”.

-This lets your pension scheme know who you want to leave your money to.
+This informs your pension scheme who you would like to leave your money to.

-Your pension may be subject to Lifetime Allowance charges based on the total value of all your pensions you have used in your lifetime and passed on after your death.
+Your pension may be subject to Lifetime Allowance charges based on the total value of all the pensions you have accessed during your lifetime and passed on after your death.

-The standard Lifetime Allowance is £1,073,100 and any amount over this could be subject to tax – although you may have or could qualify for a Lifetime Allowance protection that is higher than this.
+The standard Lifetime Allowance is £1,073,100.
+Any amount above this threshold could be subject to tax—unless you have (or are eligible for) a form of Lifetime Allowance protection with a higher limit.

-There can also be income tax considerations for your loved ones.
-This can depend on what age you are when you die, or when your money is paid out.
+There can also be income tax considerations for your beneficiaries.
+This will depend on your age at death and the timing of when the benefits are paid out.

 How I can help